leila1605/Portfolio/README.md

 # BBC-website
-Current BBC website in HTML and CSS
+During my developement training, I have decided to creta a copy of BBC website in HTML and CSS.